 Legal Reporting Requirements

-- Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days
+- Health care providers and health care facilities: notifiable to local health jurisdiction within 3 business days

 - Laboratories: Borrelia hermsii, B. parkeri, B, turicatae, B. miyamotoi, or B. recurrentis notifiable to local health jurisdiction within 2 business days; submission on request – specimen associated with positive result, within 2 business days.